buxtronix/phev2mqtt/protocol/README.md

 If `<ack>` is one, is a response to an update (above) received from the car.
 The `<register>` field is the register value being acked.
 The `<data>` field contains a single `0x0`  byte.

-### Init connection (0x5e)
+### Init security (0x5e)

 ```text
 [5e][0c][00][<data>][<cksum>]
 ```

-Sent by the car after 10 initial ping/keepalive exchanges.
+Sent by the car after around initial ping/keepalive exchanges.

-The `<data>` contents are 12 unknown bytes but seems to change without a known pattern.
+The `<data>` contents are 12 bytes, used to initialise the XOR encryption key map (see above).

+This packet is not XOR encrypted.

 ### Init ack (0xe5)